Thy word is very pure: therefore thy servant loveth it.

 Jesus rebuked the religious leaders for a lack of knowledge of the Scriptures and a failure to practice them.
 (See Matthew 22.29 and Matthew 23.23).

 Jesus used Old Testament Scripture to teach spiritual truth.
-Firstly, He taught truth concerning Himself; “Then beginning with Moses and with all the prophets, He explained to them the things concerning Himself in all the Scriptures.”
-(Luke 24.27.
+Firstly, He taught truth concerning Himself; “And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.”
+(Luke 24.27 King James Version).
 See also John 5.39).

-Secondly, He taught truth concerning future judgments; “And just as it happened in the days of Noah, so it will be also in the days of the Son of Man: they were eating, they were drinking, they were marrying, they were being given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all.
-It was the same as happened in the days of Lot: they were eating, they were drinking, they were buying, they were selling, they were planting, they were building; but on the day that Lot went out from Sodom it rained fire and brimstone from heaven and destroyed them all.
-It will be just the same on the day that the Son of Man is revealed.”
-(Luke 17:26-30).
+Secondly, He taught truth concerning future judgments; “And as it was in the days of Noe, so shall it be also in the days of the Son of man.
+They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all.
+Likewise also as it was in the days of Lot; they did eat, they drank, they bought, they sold, they planted, they builded; But the same day that Lot went out of Sodom it rained fire and brimstone from heaven, and destroyed them all.
+Even thus shall it be in the day when the Son of man is revealed.”
+(Luke 17:26-30 KJV).
 In this scripture Jesus is giving solemn warning of His Father’s judgment to come by reminding us of these great and fearful acts of God which occurred in Old Testament days.

 As well, Jesus openly declared Old Testament writers to be inspired by God, for example:

 For David himself said by the Holy Ghost, The Lord said to my Lord, Sit thou on my right hand, till I make thine enemies thy footstool.

 Another example would be; “Therefore when you see the abomination of desolation which was spoken of through Daniel the prophet, standing in the holy place …” (Matthew 24.15).